pepkit/pepspec/docs/looper/developer-tutorial/developer-pipestat.md

 In this tutorial, we will wire up our simple pipeline with pipestat, and demonstrate these powerful reporting tools.

 !!! success "Learning objectives"
-    - What is pipestat?
-Why is it useful?
-    - How can I configure my looper workspace to use a pipestat-compatible pipeline effectively?
+    - How do I configure a looper pipeline interface to interact with pipestat?
-    - Can looper monitor whether my jobs are still running, failed, or already completed?
-    - Where are pipestat results saved?
-How can I store results of my pipeline somewhere else?
-    - How can I make my pipeline store results in PEPhub?
+    - How should I use pipestat in my pipeline to make use of looper integration?

 ## Set up a working directory